 Sometimes, divestitures are required and mandated by the Federal Trade Commission as part of the antitrust law.
 This law prevents monopolies from controlling a specific market sector and ensuring healthy competition in the market after a deal is closed.

 One of the largest court-ordered divestiture was back in 2015, when supermarket operators, Albertsons and Safeway Inc, merged with one another.
 According to the FTC, these two companies competed heavily on product variety, price, and services.
 The merger would have lessened the supermarket competition and negatively impacted consumer experience.
-The FTC forced them to sell 168 supermarkets before they would approve the deal.
+The FTC forced them to sell 168 supermarkets before they would

 As mentioned before, executing divestitures is not as easy as buying and selling a company.
 The biggest difference lies within the fact that in divestitures, you are selling an asset that has never stood independently apart from the parent company.
 More often than not, this business will have shared services with the parent company that will no longer be part of the sale process.